Bimo99B9/VehicleAdversarialPatchYOLOv5/README.md

 Some changes include:

-* Correct labels and images directories to match the set-up guide of the dataset
+* Correct labels and image directories to match the set-up guide of the dataset
 * Fix the `base.json` *cfg*, since it only included some labels and produced errors when validating patches with `val.py`
 * Modify all the directory logic to work with the Windows directory system
 * Update the requirements file